rbtcollins/bitnami-docker/gke/wordpress/README.md

 A [secret key store](http://kubernetes.io/v1.0/docs/user-guide/secrets.html) is intended to hold sensitive information such as passwords, access keys, etc. Having this information in a key store is safer and more flexible then putting it in to the pod definition.

-We will create a key store to save the sensitive configuration parameters of our Wordpress container.
+We'll create a key store to save the sensitive configuration parameters of our Wordpress deployment.
 This includes, but is not limited to the database password, session tokens, cloud storage access key id and secret.

 Lets begin by encoding our secrets in base64, starting with the database password.